devangshekhawat/Pop-Os-Post-Install-Guide/README.md

 * `hostnamectl set-hostname YOUR_HOSTNAME`

 ## Codecs
-* `sudo apt install libavcodec-extraubuntu-restricted-extra
+* `sudo apt install libavcodec-extra ubuntu-restricted-extra`

 ## Go through Settings
 * Check all the settings and configure as needed.